 - Hate and bias motivated occurrences can have catastrophic and debilitating effects on its victims.
 It instils fear not only in the victim, but the victim's family and community.

 - Weapons are a big part of criminal activity.
-To combat this issue EPS participates in NWEST, a federally sponsored program designed to combat weapons smuggling and trafficking.
+To combat this issue EPS participates in National Weapons Enforcement Support Team (NWEST), a federally sponsored program designed to combat weapons smuggling and trafficking.

 - Economic crimes are more than just someone taking your credit card number.
 Economic crimes include cyber fraud, identity fraud, mass market fraud, and debit and credit card fraud.